The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 	When a tech level is reached, can improve farming output of the region

 	Country Flags:
-		GON_returned_to_south_gondor
-			Gets set when Gondor first creates South Gondor Used to make sure that the decision isn't spammed

 		south_gondor_gondorification
 			Gets set when Gondor annexes HRD
 			Used to remove cores when stating